 The general rules of the Swiss Code of Obligations pertaining to the statute of limitations apply to claims which could be raised by a party to a construction contract.
-Unless otherwise provided by law, contractual claims are time-barred after ten years.
+Unless otherwise provided by law - which is namely the case for claims in connection with work carried out by tradesmen and craftsmen, as well as by employees that are time-barred after five years - contractual claims are time-barred after ten years.
 On the other hand, claims of the employer regarding defects of an immovable work (warranty claims) against the contractor or any architect or engineer who rendered services in connection with such work are time-barred five years after completion of the work.
 The limitation exception must however be actively raised by the defendant since it is not examined ex officio by the courts.